 For all products and services relating to ISO27001, please visit our webshop.

 Business continuity for Information and Communication Systems is fundamental to an effective information security management system (ISMS).
 ISO27031 (Guidelines for ICT Readiness for Business Continuity) provides detailed and valuable guidance on how this critical aspect should be tackled.

 While development of a broad business resilience strategy should fit within an organisation's enterprise risk management framework, there is no reason to delay dealing with cyber resilience because a wider business resilience strategy has still to be developed.
 If you’re not yet in a position to implement a standard-based approach, there are other means of addressing your cyber resilience requirements.

-Published by GCHQ, the '10 Steps to Cyber Security' framework sets out a simplistic approach to handling cyber risk to help secure your information and ensure your business thrives in the internet age.
-A robust assessment of your performance can be carried out in each of these 10 areas by IT Governance, providing you with a tailored and usable action plan that will help you close the gap between what you’re actually doing and recognised good practice.
+Published by GCHQ, the 10 Steps to Cyber Security framework sets out a simplistic approach to handling cyber risk in order to help secure your information and ensure your business thrives in the internet age.
+IT Governance can carry out a robust assessment of your performance in each of these 10 areas, providing you with a tailored and usable action plan that will help you close the gap between recognised good practice and what you’re actually doing.

-Visit these pages for more information:
+Visit the following pages for more information: